Skip to content

 sudo mv /etc/ssh/moduli.tmp /etc/ssh/moduli

 A warning message should be displayed to any user trying to remotely log into the server.
-Open the following file:
+Open the following two files:

 sudo vi /etc/issue.net

-Add a legal banner, such as this one for example:
+Add a legal banner in each file, such as this one for example:

 This system is for the use of authorised users only.